rohra-mehak/ScienceSync/README.md

    Additional information on working with Google APIs and getting started can be found here: https://developers.google.com/workspace/guides/get-started#5_steps_to_get_started

-   credentials as available as a downloadable file, download the json file:
+   credentials are available as a downloadable file, download the json file:

    Navigate to ScienceSync/secrets and save the credentials as <i>credentials.json </i>

 5. Navigate to <i> ScienceSync/app.py </i>

+   there are various parameters that can be set before running the program.
+   However it is recommended to leave the default values as they are.

+* days_ago (no of days to look back while going through the mailbox)
+* table_name (the name of the table in your article database which will be created and referred by the system)
+* n_clusters (number of groups [for clustering articles together] to divide the articles into)
+* method (the clustering methodology -> K-Means / KMedoids or Agglomerative)
+* metric (the similairity metric to use -> euclidean / jaccard)

+ <b> After making sure all steps are successfully complete and all dependencies have been installed,
-and run the file to start the program.
+run the file <i> app.py </i> to start the program. </b>